mnemnion/orb/doc/md/walk/codex.md

 # Codex

-A Codex is currently a directory in our Orb\-style format\.
+A Codex is currently a directory in our Orb-style format.

-We're trying to work our way into a proper database\.
+We're trying to work our way into a proper database.

 ## Instance Fields

-\- docs:  Array keyed by full path name of file, and the spun\-up Doc as
+- docs:  Array keyed by full path name of file, and the spun-up Doc as the value.
-         the value\.

-\- files:  Array keyed by full path name of file, and a string of the read file
-          as the value\.
-I think\. \#todo check
+- files:  Array keyed by full path name of file, and a string of the read file as the value.
+I think. #todo check

-\- srcs:  Array keyed by Path of file, and a string of the knit
-         source files\.
-This might also be a File; God what a mess\.
+- srcs:  Array keyed by Path of file, and a string of the knit source files.
+This might also be a File; God what a mess.

-\- bytecodes: Array indexted by Path of file, value is a string that is a dump
-             of the bytecode of the compiled sorcery\.
+- bytecodes: Array indexted by Path of file, value is a string that is a dump of the bytecode of the compiled sorcery.

+- serve:  A [Watcher](httk://) for file changes.
+Only present when initialized with ``orb serve``.

+- root:  The root [deck](httk://) for the codex.

-\- orb:  The deck containing the source Orb files\.
+- orb:  The deck containing the source Orb files.

-\- src:  The deck containing the knit src files\.
+- src:  The deck containing the knit src files.

 ```lua
 local pl_mini = require "orb:util/plmini"
 local write = pl_mini.file.write
 ```
 ```lua
 local s = require "status:status" ()
 s.verbose = false